jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - The position-tracking service is monitored for changes to the selected text-fragment, and the corresponding tree node is selected.
 - The tree is displayed with lines.
 - The 'convertToTreeData' function creates a tree structure based on the data items, setting the parent-child relationships based on the level count of each item.
-# MarkdownCode > services > position-tracking service
-- The position-tracking service is responsible for tracking the text-fragment that the user is currently working on.
-- It keeps track of the currently selected line number and the text-fragment related to that line.
-- The service also stores events that monitor changes in the currently selected text-fragment.
-- The service provides methods to set the currently selected line and to clear the active fragment and current line.
 # MarkdownCode > components > toolbar
 - The application has a toolbar with a similar design to applications like MS Access, Excel, Word, or Draw.
 - The toolbar consists of a single integrated menu and toolbar.